 In accordance with the Labour Law in Serbia, the employer of the Serbian company is obliged to pay to its personnel on coming of age for retirement an indemnity at the amount of at least three average salaries calculated at the time of payment.
-In accordance with the employment legislation in Ukraine and the Collective labour Agreement of the Ukrainian company, the employer is obliged to pay to its personnel on coming of age for retirement an indemnity, which depending on the length of service with the entity may vary between UAH 100 and UAH 200 (between BGN 15 and BGN 30).
+In accordance with the employment legislation in Ukraine and the Collective labour Agreement of the Ukrainian company, the employer is obliged to pay to its personnel on coming of age for retirement an indemnity, which depending on the length of service with the entity may vary between UAH 250 and UAH 500 (between BGN 12 and BGN 25).
 Also, the company in Ukraine accrues social indemnities, which are paid prior to retirement of employees due to specific labour conditions.
 According to the employment legislation in Poland, the employer is obliged to pay upon retirement one gross monthly salary.
-According to the employment legislation, there are no obligations to the personnel on retirement in Moldova.